Nutrient Management · Economics · Crop Staging · Pest & Weed · Soil Health · State Stats

 IDC-tolerant varieties

-Most common on calcareous soils in MN.
+Most common on calcareous (high-pH) soils.

 Tissue Test Critical Levels